cardano-foundation/docs-cardano-org/learn/pledging-and-delegating-options.md

-## Pledging and Delegating Stake Options
+## Pledging and delegation options

 Ada that is held on the Cardano network represents a user’s stake in the protocol, the size of which is proportional to the amount of ada held.
 Users who hold a stake in Cardano can earn passive rewards for validating blocks.
 The amount of rewards they can earn is proportional to the amount of ada they pledge or delegate to a stake pool.